CognitiveScale/cortex-python/README.md

 6. `LocalExperiment.set_pipeline()` has been removed.
 This method was previously deprecated in `cortex-client` v5.5.0.
 There is no replacement method for this functionality.

-7. The `cortex-python` package depends on less libraries than `cortex-client`.
+7. The `cortex-python` package depends on fewer libraries than `cortex-client`.
 Users of the cortex-client that have incrementally upgraded to different versions of the cortex-client package in the same environment are likely to have downloaded the following transitive dependencies.
 When cortex-python is used in place of cortex-client, these transitive dependencies will no longer be included.
 Accordingly, users that depend on any of the transitive dependencies must explicitly install them.
 The list of these transitive dependencies includes:

 ```
 Flask==1.0.2